Amplifier Circuit Diagrams

 Description

-Here is the diagram of a 25 Watt power amplifier circuit made of TDA2009 IC.
-TDA2009 IC is a hi-fi Class AB stereo amplifier in the multi-watt package.
-It is actually a dual audio power amplifier that is designed specifically for very good quality stereo applications.
-TDA2009 is used in amplifier circuits as the electronic components associated with the circuit are abundantly available and are economical too.
-The IC is integrated with two identical amplifiers that can produce an output of 12.5 watts per channel on 4 Ohms load.
-Here the two channels are bridged to get a single output channel weighting 25 W.
+Here is a schematic diagram of a 25-watt power amplifier circuit featuring the TDA2009 IC.
+The TDA2009 IC is a hi-fi Class AB stereo amplifier enclosed in a multi-watt package.
+It’s essentially a dual audio power amplifier designed for high-quality stereo applications.
+The TDA2009 is commonly used in amplifier circuits due to the readily available and cost-effective electronic components associated with it.
+This IC incorporates two identical amplifiers, each capable of delivering 12.5 watts per channel at a 4-ohm load.
+In this configuration, the two channels are bridged to create a single output channel with a power rating of 25 watts.

 TDA 2009 IC has also built-in features such as short circuit protection, thermal protection, overload protection, etc using very low external components.
 The most interesting factor I see about this IC is that it does not require a dual supply.